clover/remote-pay-ios/README.md

 A swift 2.3 implementation of the CloverConnector to enable iOS and MacOS to communicate with a tethered Clover Mini

 ## Version 1.3.1
+- RC1 -> RC2
+  - additional onDeviceError callback for connection errors
+  - Fixed a few memory leaks with respect to WebSocket connections and Swift String interpolation
 - What's new since 1.2
   - Device status queries to determine that state of the device and payments processed by the device
     - retrievePayment/onRetrievePaymentResponse - query and receive the status of a payment on the device by its external id